Manage kubernetes secrets in git with GPG and SOPS

 - cat int.env

-2. We install gpg and curl thanks to apt on debian distribution.
-Should be adapted if you are using another distribution.
+on debian distribution.
+Should be adapted if you are using another distribution. - We use

-3. We use curl to download sops binary from GitHub.
-Take care to get the latest version.
+binary from GitHub.
+Take care to get the latest version. - Import the

 GitLab CI Optimization